Chapter 11 BWV 32 Liebster Jesu, mein Verlangen

 But these tribulations have now been banished.
 Consequently they are here shaded with a much lighter touch, evoking only echoes from times now past, though not entirely forgotten.

-The chorale was added at a later stage at a time when the ending of cantatas thus had become, for Bach, almost mandatory.
+Sources for this cantata are somewhat contradictory (Dürr p 190) and it, or at least parts of it, may well have been composed in Bach’s Cöthen years.
+The chorale may have been added at a later stage when the ending of cantatas thus had become, for Bach, almost mandatory.
 It is a typically sturdy seventeenth century Lutheran melody, here expressing the universal wish to be allowed into heaven, as the journey of the Soul has demonstrated.
 It has just the one surprise.
 Following several balanced symmetrical two-bar phrases the penultimate one catches us unawares with its unexpected extension to three bars.
-In order to make its point even more powerfully, Bach harmonises the last note with a C chord (1V of the key) instead of the more predictable G (chord 1 of the key).
-The text of this line is----Wiederum umfang und liebe----in return [for Your blessings] I will love and embrace You.
+In order to make its point even more powerfully, Bach harmonises the last note with a C chord (IV of the key) instead of the more predictable G (chord I of the key).
+The text of this line is—-Wiederum umfang und liebe—-in return [for Your blessings] I will love and embrace You.

 Our obligations to the Saviour form a most significant part of the message of this cantata and they are spelt out right at the end, words and music uniting so as to underline its significance.

 Finally, it is worth noticing Bach’s use of major and minor tonalities to underpin meaning and narrative throughout the work.
 The opening aria, with its clear sense of uncertainty is strongly minor as is Christ’s first, terse response.
 But His aria is then major and the keystone movement (no 4) begins in the minor journeying so as to end in the major which remains to dominate the duet and chorale.
 None of the latter’s eight phrases cadence in the minor and there are no dark harmonic colourings.